Ashwani94kr/Used_Car_Price_EDA/README.md

 of a car before buying or selling.
 Before we create our own car price prediction model, let's understand on what really affects a car's price.
 Questions we will be answering here before any prediction model:
-• Does various predicating factors affect the price of the used car .?
+* Does various predicating factors affect the price of the used car .?
-• What all independent variables effect the pricing of used cars?
+* What all independent variables effect the pricing of used cars?
-• Does name of a car have any effect on pricing of car.?
+* Does name of a car have any effect on pricing of car.?
-• How does type of Transmission effect pricing?
+* How does type of Transmission effect pricing?
-• Does Location in which the car being sold has any effect on the price?
+* Does Location in which the car being sold has any effect on the price?
-• Do kilometres Driven; Year of manufacturing have negative correlation with price of the car?
+* Do kilometres Driven; Year of manufacturing have negative correlation with price of the car?
-• Does Mileage, Engine and Power have any effect on the pricing of the car?
+* Does Mileage, Engine and Power have any effect on the pricing of the car?
-• How does number of seats, Fuel type effect the pricing.
+* How does number of seats, Fuel type effect the pricing.

+## EDA Process Step involve
+* Data Set
+* Problem
+* Libraries
+* Read and Understand Data
+* Data Preprocessing
+* Basic EDA
+* Handling Missing Value
+* Exploratory Data Analysis
+* Insights based on EDA
+* Model Building

+Data Set

+* S.No. : Serial Number
+* Name : Name of the car which includes Brand name and Model name
+* Location : The location in which the car is being sold or is available for purchase Cities<b r>
+* Year : Manufacturing year of the car
+* Kilometers_driven : The total kilometers driven in the car by the previous owner(s) in KM.
+* Fuel_Type : The type of fuel used by the car.
+(Petrol, Diesel, Electric, CNG, LPG)
+* Transmission : The type of transmission used by the car.
+(Automatic / Manual)
+* Owner : Type of ownership
+* Mileage : The standard mileage offered by the car company in kmpl or km/kg
+* Engine : The displacement volume of the engine in CC.
+* Power : The maximum power of the engine in bhp.
+* Seats : The number of seats in the car.
+* New_Price : The price of a new car of the same model in INR Lakhs.(1 Lakh = 100, 000)
+* Price : The price of the used car in INR Lakhs (1 Lakh = 100, 000)